 Postmenopausal women

 Primary models in postmenopausal women revealed a significant linear effect of live births on biological aging indexed by LM, HD, and AL; the linear effect of live births on KDM was not significant after correction for multiple comparisons (Table 3).
 After correcting for multiple comparisons, the quadratic effect of parity on biological aging was significant for HD only.
-Sample sizes for our sensitivity analyses controlling for chronological age only were slightly larger (n = 2,498)..
+Sample sizes for our sensitivity analyses controlling for chronological age only were slightly larger (n = 2,498).
 Similar trends were observed in the first set of sensitivity analyses, wherein the linear effect of live births was significantly associated with LM, HD, and AL. Moreover, the quadratic effect was significant for all four measures, giving rise to the anticipated U-shape for the overall relationship between parity ad biological aging (shown in grey on Figure 4).
 Of the 2,252 postmenopausal women in our primary analyses, data on years since last birth were available for 1,970.
 The average years since last birth was 36.09 (SE = 0.25).
 After correcting for multiple comparisons, the main effect of years since last live birth was not significant in any model, nor were any of the interaction terms between years since last live birth and parity (Table 3).

 4. Discussion